Afreum/api/README.md

 # API
-The Afreum API is a collection of publically available **JSON** files on **IPFS**, Javascript files, and **API** URLs that return **JSON** or specific values.
+The Afreum API is a collection of publically available **JSON** files stored on **IPFS**, HTML and Javascript files , and **API** endpoints that return **JSON** or specific values.
 Anyone, including various teams developing for the **Afreum Ecosystem**, can build apps and services that leverage the Afreum Ecosystem, and the Stellar blockchain on which it runs.
 The goal is for the **JSON** files to be immutable, and accessible to both internal and external developers.
-Wherever possible, developers should use the immutable files in their apps to ensure availability and consistency.
-The **JSON** files can be accessed here: **https://api.afreum.com**
+Wherever possible, developers should use the IPFS hosted immutable files in their apps to ensure availability and consistency, but additional functionality may be available via the API endpoints.
+A general rule of thumb is to use **IPFS Links** to develop around a fixed dataset or to use the **Afreum Link** if you want your app to inherit future Afreum updates to the datasets.
+Files hosted on IPFS can be accessed here: **https://api.afreum.com**

 # Tokens
-The **Tokens API** consists of a number of **JSON** and **Javascript** files hosted on the **InterPlanetary File System (IPFS)**,  and a number of **URL**s that are queried using URL parameters that return JSON output, or in the case of rates, numeric values.
-Here are descriptions and links to the various files:
+The **Tokens API** consists of a number of **JSON** files, as well **HTML** files  that read **Javascript** files to output data.
+Files hosted on the **InterPlanetary File System (IPFS)**.
+There are also a number of **URL** endpoints that are queried using URL parameters and return JSON output, or in the case of rates, numeric values.
+Here are descriptions and links to the various static JSON files:

 # All Afreum Tokens